How to Make This Brilliant Summer Eggplant Tomato Pie

 I am so tired of store bought, rotisserie chicken and a roasted veggie – our default, go-to, weekday meal.
 Needless to say, my husband and I have been on the hunt for new healthy recipes, that are relatively quick and easy.
-This Eggplant Tomato Onion Pie hits all of those marks with the added bonus of using the beautiful summer eggplant and tomatoes in our local grocery stores right now.
+This Eggplant Tomato Pie hits all of those marks!
+Right now in the grocery store, with the beautiful summer vegetables and fresh herbs, the eggplant and tomatoes were by far the stars of store.

 In our experience, eggplant has proven to be a little bland, so don’t be shy with the seasoning.
 We left the recipe vague because vegetable flavor varies in different regions.
 (If in doubt, start with a 1/4 teaspoon each of salt and pepper.)
 We decided to follow the recipe and boil the eggplant for the sake of time, but you could easily roast it to bring out even more flavor.